Bespoke Picture Framing

-Framing a work of art is a significant expense - sometimes nearly as costly as the art work itself.
-So it is important that you know the proper materials and procedures for framing.
+It is important that you know the proper materials and procedures for framing.
 Frames are used to enhance a work of art aesthetically, as well as to protect it from dirt, dust and handling, while maintaining a controlled setting essential for the life of the piece.
 There is more to framing than just four bits of wood around a picture.

 In terms of aesthetics, you should choose what pleases you and what works for the picture.
 The framed artwork will become part of your everyday environment, so be sure to choose a frame and mount that you will enjoy.
 If you don't know what you want ask for guidance; your framer probably has seen many different types of art, and knows what works well, and what doesn't.

 One piece of advice: Don't frame the art to match a room in your house.
 Choose picture frames and mounts that will enhance the work of art itself, so that if you move, redecorate, or decide to hang the piece in another location, it will always look appropriate.
 Avoid framing that overwhelms the artwork.
 Remember: the art work is the star - the mounting and framing are supporting players.

 If possible, consult the artist or gallery regarding their intentions for displaying the piece.
 This input may contribute to a more meaningful presentation of the piece.

 Before taking the art to your framer, a little background on proper framing materials and procedures is useful.
 Using the correct materials will help keep your print or drawing safe and guard its value, now and for years to come.
 Needlework, this includes tapestries and embroideries, should be stretched and laced traditionally, on top of conservation barrier board.
 Traditionally needlework was placed into a frame, this does however require a spacer between the material and the glass.